4

 • 1

 Indeed, the honeycomb is present in the Textus Receptus (KJV's Greek source) but not in the manuscripts used now, according to my interlinear.
 Unfortunately no more detail is given than that.
-Feb 7, 2019 at 11:16
+Commented Feb 7, 2019 at 11:16

 • 1